 Barnstaple was a good base to stay to see North Devon but if I was planning this Devon road trip itinerary again I would have stayed further North near or at a beach like Woolacombe as I spent 30 minutes getting there in the morning and would have rather of woken up by the coast!

-Woolacombe is a really popular holiday destination in Devon, there’s lots of holiday accommodation, a huge beach and good surf, so if surfing is on your list of things to do in Devon, booking a lesson with surf school in Woolacombe is a good thing to do!
+Woolacombe is a really popular holiday destination in Devon, there’s lots of holiday accommodation, a huge beach and good surf, so if surfing is on your list of things to do in Devon, book a lesson with surf school in Woolacombe is a good thing to do!

 Putsborough Beach is at the end of Woolacombe beach and I got told by a few Devon locals that this is their preferred beach in the area!